backupbrew/switchbrew/Internet Browser.md

 Offline DocumentPath: Initial document path in RomFS, without the leading '/'.
 For DocumentKind\_OfflineHtmlPage, this is relative to "html-document/" in RomFS.
 For the other DocumentKind values, this is relative to "/" in RomFS.
+This path must contain ".htdocs/".

 Share/Lobby: if a non-zero userID isn't set, the applet will launch the profile-selector applet to select an account.